Abbotsleigh: Music

-Abbotsleigh boasts a rich co‑curricular music program.
+Abbotsleigh has a co‑curricular music program.
 Its varied instrumental ensembles include Orchestra, Symphonic Winds, Jazz Ensemble, Senior Strings, String Ensemble and Concert Band.
 Chamber groups such as String Quartets, Flute Ensemble, Brass Ensemble, Guitar Ensemble and Clarinet and Saxophone Ensemble are also available to girls without an audition.
 Girls are invited to participate in Choir, and may audition for smaller vocal groups such as Vocal Ensemble and Chamber Choir.
 Girls can also be involved in the Gospel Choir, which performs at various Chapel services throughout the year.
 These ensembles participate in multiple school-based events throughout the year, as well as eisteddfods and music festivals.
 There are also opportunities to participate in interstate and international music tours, musicals and gala concerts.

 Abbotsleigh also offers an Extended Tuition music program from Kindergarten to Year 12, where girls have the opportunity to learn an instrument (piano, singing, woodwind, brass, strings or percussion instruments) from one of their Peripatetic instrumental teachers.
 Girls who are involved in this program are also encouraged to participate in their co‑curricular ensembles.

 Additionally, Abbotsleigh's Junior School offers a Year 2 String Program, where girls are required to learn either violin or cello.
 Girls in Year 3 participate in the Year 3 Instrumental Program, where they are introduced to a band instrument, such as flute, clarinet or trumpet.
 Girls then have the option of continuing these studies in the Extended Tuition music program and Junior School co‑curricular ensembles.

 Performing arts

-Abbotsleigh caters for a range of creative talents and provides an extensive performing arts program.
+Abbotsleigh caters for a range of creative talents and provides an performing arts program.
 In addition to drama classes (compulsory in Middle School), it is offered as a subject in Senior College years and the HSC.
-Student-directed productions, Middle and Senior School plays, an annual "Shakespeare festival", theatre sports and school musicals are just a few of a plethora of performing arts events in the school calendar.
-Musicals and plays are often produced and performed in collaboration with neighbouring boys' school Knox Grammar.
+Student-directed productions, Middle and Senior School plays, an annual "Shakespeare festival", theatre sports and school musicals are included in the school calendar.
+Musicals and plays are often produced and performed in collaboration with Knox Grammar, a neighbouring boys' college.

 Debating and public speaking

-Abbotsleigh has a fine tradition of debating and public speaking and has established a reputation for outstanding results in competitive debating.
+Abbotsleigh has a tradition of debating and public speaking.
 The school participates in several major competitions, including the Independent Schools Debating Association (ISDA), consisting of 32 private schools, the Archdale Debating Competition established in honour of former headmistress Miss Betty Archdale, also involving over 20 schools and the Sydney Debating Network (SDN).
 Abbotsleigh has consistently achieved championship results in these competitions, fostered due to extensive coaching and development squad programs.
 Girls also often debate at representative level in AHIGS and NSW state squads.

 Abbotsleigh also participates in several public speaking competitions including Rostrum Voice of Youth, Legacy Public Speaking, SMH Plain English Speaking Award and AHIGS Festival of Speech.